ebasto/ebasto/README.md

 - Hi, I’m Edgar
+- I've built computational pipelines
-- I'm building a computational pipeline :)
+- Also building something new :)

 <!---
 ebasto/ebasto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.